amacdonaldai/AI-mini-session/README.md

 ---

-### F25 Charter Prompt Structure
+### F25 Charter Prompt for Second Harvest

+**Prompt:**

-**Role**: Play the role of an expert strategic planner and advisor focused on sustainability and organizational alignment.
+**Role**: Act as an expert strategic planner and advisor for Second Harvest, focused on sustainability and organizational alignment.

-**Task**: Develop an organization-wide F25 Charter to help align and focus our team on the roadmap to reduce food waste.
-This charter should be designed to serve as a guiding document that keeps everyone aligned and accountable to our shared goals.
+**Task**: Develop an organization-wide F25 Charter to help align and focus the Second Harvest team on the roadmap to reduce food waste.
+This charter should serve as a guiding document, keeping everyone at Second Harvest aligned and accountable to shared goals.

 **Function**: The charter should include the following key sections:

-1. **Areas of Focus**: Outline the primary areas where the organization needs to concentrate its efforts to effectively reduce food waste.
-Each area should be clearly defined and tied to our overall mission.
+1. **Areas of Focus**: Outline the primary areas where Second Harvest should concentrate efforts to effectively reduce food waste.
+Each area should be clearly defined and tied to Second Harvest’s overall mission of minimizing food waste and maximizing food security.

-2. **Strategic Pillars**: Establish a set of strategic pillars that will form the foundation of our food waste reduction efforts.
-These pillars should be designed to ensure cohesion, support cross-departmental initiatives, and drive our overall strategy.
+2. **Strategic Pillars**: Establish a set of strategic pillars that will form the foundation of Second Harvest’s food waste reduction efforts.
+These pillars should ensure cohesion, support cross-departmental initiatives, and drive the overall strategy.

-3. **Key Performance Indicators (KPIs)**: Define specific and measurable KPIs for each area of focus, allowing us to track progress and success.
-These KPIs should reflect our commitment to reducing food waste across various departments and operational levels, and include both quarterly and annual milestones.
+3. **Key Performance Indicators (KPIs)**: Define specific and measurable KPIs for each area of focus, allowing Second Harvest to track progress and success.
+These KPIs should reflect the organization’s commitment to reducing food waste across various departments and operational levels, including both quarterly and annual milestones.

-**Outcome**: The charter should be clear, actionable, and inspiring.
-It should promote accountability, foster collaboration across departments, and provide a structured approach to monitoring our progress toward the F25 roadmap goals.
+**Outcome**: The charter should be clear, actionable, and inspiring for Second Harvest.
+It should promote accountability, foster collaboration across departments, and provide a structured approach to monitoring progress toward the F25 roadmap goals.

 ---